anydote/azure-todo-app/README.md

 ## Backend (API) with uv

-The Python backend lives in `api/` and targets Python 3.13.
+The Python backend lives in `api/`.
+Project dependencies and lockfile (`pyproject.toml`, `uv.lock`) are now in the repo root.
 Use uv to manage dependencies and run tests.

 ### Prereqs
-- Python 3.13 available on your machine
+- Python 3.10 or 3.11 available on your machine
 - uv installed

 Install uv (one-time):